 Introduction

-Traditional calculus often presents these concepts through the lens of pointwise \(\epsilon-N\) inequalities
+Traditional calculus often presents these concepts through the lens of pointwise \(\varepsilon\)-\(N\) inequalities, a

-- a "micro-arithmetic" approach that can sometimes obscure the underlying geometric truth.
-In this chapter,
+"micro-arithmetic" approach that can sometimes obscure the underlying geometric truth.
+On this page, we shift our

-we shift our perspective from individual point-to-point distances to structural topology.
-We define convergence
+perspective from individual point-to-point distances to structural topology.
+We define convergence and Cauchy properties

 This shift is fundamental to understanding why optimization algorithms work.
 When gradient descent produces a